Adolis García Player Props: Rangers vs. Royals

 Adolis García At The Plate

-- Garcia is hitting .200 with a double, three home runs and four walks.
+- Garcia has a double, three home runs and four walks while hitting .200.

-- Garcia has had at least one RBI in 53.3% of his games this season (eight of 15), with two or more RBI four times (26.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 53.3% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 26.7% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.